Explore Science in a New Way!

 Whether you’re seeking a science adventure, or just looking for things to do in Pittsburgh, Carnegie Science Center is a fun-filled destination guaranteed to ignite the “Wow!” in everyone.

 Visit Pittsburgh’s best attraction and the most-visited museum, with four floors of interactive exhibits.
 Marvel at astronomy in Buhl Planetarium, discover the science behind robotics in roboworld®, and learn about the human body in BodyWorks.
 Watch hair-raising live shows and discover an array of programs for the entire family.
-Take a step back in time aboard our Cold War-era submarine, or watch model trains chug through western Pennsylvania in our Miniature Railroad & Village®, or catch a movie on Pittsburgh’s largest movie screen at The Rangos Giant Cinema!
+Watch model trains chug through western Pennsylvania in our Miniature Railroad & Village®!
 And, if you are looking for physical activity, test your bravery on our Ropes Challenge, one of the many sports-related activities in Highmark SportsWorks®.

 There’s no shortage of fun things to do at Carnegie Science Center.